Eight Benefits of a Ductless Mini-Split HVAC System

 Rooms That Benefit the Most from Ductless Mini-Splits

-A common application is a master bedroom or bonus room that’s above a garage.
+A typical application is a primary bedroom or bonus room above a garage.
 It’s under-insulated and susceptible to outside temperatures.
-Getting a duct out there is difficult, and ducts can’t be run in garages.
+Getting a duct out there is complex, and ducts can’t be run in garages.

 Maybe you want the temperature in your master bedroom at 65, but you want the house to be 70 degrees.
 If you set the thermostat to 65, the whole house cools, not just one room.
 With a ductless mini-split, you’re not running up your electric bill to try to cool your master bedroom.
-The rest of the house won’t be freezing cold as well.
+The rest of the house won’t be cold as well.

-If you were to build an addition, then you are increasing the load on the total system if you were to add ductwork.
+If you were to build an addition, you are increasing the load on the total system if you add ductwork.
 (Even if you don’t add ductwork, the overall square footage has changed, and your system may become under-sized, which means the whole house suffers.)
 Supplemental heating and cooling may be the solution if that maxes out your current system.

 Many people want to convert a three-season room into a livable space.
 A ductless mini-split head would help with the temperature balance.
 A lot of people convert garages into gyms.
 So you can work out in comfort.

 The office may be teeming with monitors, a printer, and other electronics for people who now work from home.
 Want to keep it cooler without resorting to a room air conditioner?
 The benefit of a ductless system is that it can be a one-to-one zoned comfort.

 8 Benefits of Ductless Mini-Splits